 Eventually, when you want to access the funds such as to create retirement income, you can withdraw the funds and treat it as if you are paying yourself back for the previous medical expense you incurred.
 The result is that the withdrawal is tax-free since it is technically a reimbursement to yourself from years ago.

 The IRS defines medical care expenses to include “payments for the diagnosis, cure, mitigation, treatment, or prevention of disease, or payments for treatments affecting any structure or function of the body.”

-With all these benefits of an HSA, it is worth reviewing your health plan to see if it is HSA eligible and if it is make a plan for how to make the most of it.
-If you have any questions on checking if your health plan is HSA eligible, or how to set it up properly, feel free to contact us.
+With all these benefits of an HSA, it is worth reviewing your health plan to see if it is HSA eligible.
+If it is, plan for how to make the most of it.
+If you have any questions on checking if your health plan is HSA eligible, or how to set it up properly, feel free to schedule a meeting with an advisor.

 Editor’s note: This article was originally published in May of 2021.
 It has been updated to reflect 2022 contribution levels.